About

 GROWTH OF THE DECATHLON

-The growth has been enormous, and interest so high, that chapter schools have been formed in Western Australia, Victoria, Queensland, South Australia and Tasmania.
+The growth has been enormous, and interest so high, that chapter schools have been formed in Western Australia, Victoria, Queensland, South Australia, and Tasmania, as well as chapters in New Zealand and the United Kingdom.

-These schools now run individual local and state competitions, in order to choose representatives for the National da Vinci Decathlon Final held each year at Knox Grammar School in Sydney over several days of competition and cultural events.
+These schools now run individual local and state competitions, with the goal of making it to the National da Vinci Decathlon Final.
+The Final is held each year at Knox Grammar School in Sydney over several days of competition.